Channel logo

 TV-PG

 Probe two activities that could not exist without induction: polling and scientific reasoning.
-Neither provides absolute proof in its field of analysis, but if faults such as those in Lecture 7 are avoided, the conclusions can be impressively reliable.
+Neither provides absolute proof in its field of analysis, but if faults and fallacies are avoided, the conclusions can be impressively reliable.

 9. S1 E9 - Introduction to Formal Logic